2BAD/axiom/README.md

 3. **Consistency**: By providing a standard set of rules, Axiom ensures consistency across projects and team members.

 4. **Focus on Code**: Spend less time configuring and more time coding.
 Axiom handles the linting details so you can focus on writing great JavaScript.

+## Why "Axiom"?

+In mathematics and logic, an axiom is a statement that is taken to be true without proof.
+Similarly, Axiom provides a set of linting rules that are considered best practices without the need for debate or configuration.

 ## Contributing